-The classic North Summit of Mt.
-Victoria, as seen from Lake Louise, is likely the most photographed peak in the world!
-The route involves glacier travel, steep snow and ice and some easy rock climbing to reach the summit.
+The classic North Summit of Mount Victoria in Canada, as seen from Lake Louise, is likely the most photographed peak in the world!
+The outdoor mountain climbing trip involves glacier travel, steep snow and ice and some easy rock climbing to reach the summit.
 Though less frequently climbed and lower in elevation than the South Summit, the North Summit offers superb views, especially at sunrise, of Mounts Lefroy, Temple and Huber.
 Ice fall from the hanging East Face glacier can sporadically be heard tumbling to the gorge below and reveals the power and grandeur of the Canadian Rockies from our safe vantage high above.
 Join us for an unforgettable adventure and the experience of climbing one of Canada’s most memorable 11’000 foot peaks.

 Day 1: (Evening) We will meet all guests at the Canadian Alpine Center (Lake Louise Hostel) at 7pm MST on the first night of the trip.
 The guide will go over the next day’s objectives and do a gear check before we hit the sack for a few hours of sleep.

 Day 2: This summit requires a very early pre dawn start and we will be aiming to leave the hostel between 3 and 4am the next morning.
 We’ll hike past the famous Plain of Six Glaciers Teahouse, continuing up the moraine till we reach the toe of the glacier.
 Crossing the bergschrund can often be challenging before we head up some steeper snow slopes.
 Views of Mt Lefroy and the horizon are unmatched during sunrise.
 Depending on conditions we can either climb a short rock band or traverse around it until the snow ridge is regained.
 The Northeast Ridge leads us to the small, rock summit.